pyca/cryptography/docs/hazmat/backends/common-crypto.rst

     This is the exposed API for the OpenSSL backend.
 It has one public attribute.

         .. attribute:: name

-    The string name of the backend.
+        Returns ``commoncrypto``, the string name of this backend.

 .. _`CommonCrypto`: https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man3/Common%20Crypto.3cc.html